spacebeam/research/web/torchup.org/content/pages/rules.md

 Every AI run inside its own Linux container and have the following hardware reserved with no shared resources between competitors.

 - Operating System: Debian 10 "buster" 64-bit
-- Processor: 4 Xeon E5-2686 v4 (Broadwell) at 2.7 GHz
+- Processor: 4 vCPU Xeon E5-2686 v4 (Broadwell) at 2.7 GHz
 - Graphics Card: 1 NVIDIA Tesla M60
 - System Memory: 8 GB RAM
 - HDD free space: 4.7 GB

-If your system require the allocation of additional CPU's or GPU's please [contact us](https://torchup.org/pages/contact/), we are happy to help with your submission process.
+If your system require the allocation of additional vCPU's or GPU's please [contact us](https://torchup.org/pages/contact/), we are happy to help with your submission process.

 ## Programming languages
 This competition officially supports Lua, Python, C++ and Java.